alexqfredrickson/notes/aws/aws.md

 ### ECS

-AWS Elastic Container Service (ECS) is a container orchestration service used to run containers.
+Elastic Container Service (ECS) is a container orchestration service used to run containers.

 A single task definition can describe up to 10 containers to launch at a time.